stowler/brainwhere/docs/setupNeuroimagingEnvironment.md

 Install FBIRN BXH/XCEDE tools on Mac OS X Mountain/Lion:
 -----------------------------------------------------------------

 As of May 2013, the shipping binaries of BXH/XCEDE tools includes imagemagick bugs on Mountain Lion.
+(NB: 20150108: also works on Yosemite 10.10.1)

 I wrote an installation script that [describes the problem](http://goo.gl/Nalzn) and provides a workaround via macports.